AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 I know you could download an investing application on your phone, and simply click a few buttons and be done with it.
 This might only take you one minute a day.

-Personally I don’t like having direct access to my assets though my smart phone, but this is a good point.
-If you like to have fine tune control on a day to day basis then automation may not be for you.
+While this is a good point, personally I don’t like having direct access to my assets through my smart phone.
+But if you like to have fine tune control on a day to day basis then automation may not be for you.

 ### 2. Reduce Anxiety